Campo Bom: History

 The colonisation of the town started in 1825 with German immigrants who settled in the town centre, along what is now known as Avenida Brasil.
 They were mostly Protestants of Lutheran denomination.
 In 1829 they built the first evangelic temple in southern Brazil.

 Initially, agriculture was the only economic activity.
 Afterwards landmarks such as the Deuner Mill started being built and also brought more economic activity to the town.
 More recently the Shoemaking Industry, with factories like Reichert, Schutz, Arezzo and Schmidt Irmãos, and commerce have been the main contributors to the town's economic success.

 Campo Bom was elevated to a district of São Leopoldo in 1926.
-The district evolved and was awarded emancipation in January 31, 1959.
+The district evolved and was awarded emancipation on January 31, 1959.

 The origin of the municipality's name came from the drovers who drove cattle from the Campos de Cima da Serra to São Leopoldo and Porto Alegre, passing through the town.
 The drovers rested in the shade of trees while the cattle grazed in the good field of the city (good field means Campo Bom).

 Geography

 Located on the lower slope of the northeast of the state, at latitude 29º40'44" S and longitude 51º03'10" W, Campo Bom is at an altitude of 29 meters above sea level.
 Its population in 2021 was 69,981 inhabitants.
 It is located 56.8 km from Porto Alegre, the state capital, via asphalt roads.

 It is a municipality that relies on the waters of the Sinos River and records the highest temperatures in the state of Rio Grande do Sul in the summer, and even sometimes during the rest of the year.

-According to INMET, relating to the year 1985 and the periods from 1988 to 1998, 2000 and from 2002 onwards, the city's highest recorded temperature was 41.9 °C (107.4 °F) in November 16, 1985, and the lowest was -1.8 °C (28,7 °F) in July 14, 2000, July 25, 2009 and June 8, 2012.
-The highest precipitation in 24 hours was 209 mm in June 16, 2023 breaking the old record from April 23, 2011, with 154 mm.
+According to INMET, relating to the year 1985 and the periods from 1988 to 1998, 2000 and from 2002 onwards, the city's highest recorded temperature was 41.9 °C (107.4 °F) on November 16, 1985, and the lowest was -1.8 °C (28,7 °F) on July 14, 2000, July 25, 2009, and June 8, 2012.
+The highest precipitation in 24 hours was 209 mm on June 16, 2023, breaking the old record from April 23, 2011, with 154 mm.